btcpayserver/btcpayserver-docker/README.md

 Let's assume your domain is `btcpay.EXAMPLE.com`.

-The setup below assumes you want to support Bitcoin, c-lightning, HTTPS automatically configured by Nginx.
+The setup below assumes you want to support Bitcoin, Core Lightning (CLN), HTTPS automatically configured by Nginx.
 It also enables node pruning, which you can [modify](#generated-docker-compose) or ignore if you have enough disk space for a full node.
 Finally, your domain is `btcpay.EXAMPLE.com` should reflect your actual domain name.

 [Environment variables](#environment-variables) can be tailored to your needs.
 Some variables require additional storage space.